Aider-AI/aider/aider/website/_posts/2024-11-21-quantization.md

 {% include quant-chart.js %}
 </script>

-The graph above compares 3 different versions of the Qwen 2.5 Coder 32B model, served both locally and from cloud providers.
+The graph above compares 3 different versions of the Qwen 2.5 Coder 32B Instruct model, served both locally and from cloud providers.

 - The [HuggingFace weights](https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct) served via [glhf.chat](https://glhf.chat).
 - The results from [OpenRouter's mix of providers](https://openrouter.ai/qwen/qwen-2.5-coder-32b-instruct/providers) which serve the model with different levels of quantization.
 - Ollama locally serving [qwen2.5-coder:32b-instruct-q4_K_M)](https://ollama.com/library/qwen2.5-coder:32b-instruct-q4_K_M), which has `Q4_K_M` quantization.
-- Ollama locally serving [krith/qwen2.5-coder-32b-instruct:IQ2_M](https://ollama.com/krith/qwen2.5-coder-32b-instruct), which has IQ2_M quantization.

-The best version of the model rivals GPT-4o, while the worst performers are more like GPT-3.5 Turbo level to completely useless.
+The best version of the model rivals GPT-4o, while the worst performer is more like GPT-3.5 Turbo level.

 ## Choosing providers with OpenRouter